Functional Neural Networks: Shift invariant models for functional data with applications to EEG classification: Related Work

 \section{Related Work}

 To the best of our knowledge, the combination of functional data and (convolutional) neural networks is only discussed in a handful of papers and the proposed methodology extends previous results.
-In early works MLPs with functional inputs and neurons, that transform the functional data to scalar values in the first layer, were introduced \citep{Rossi2002, rossi2004, rossi2005}. \cite{zhao2012} proposed an algorithm to train similar MLPs with inputs from a real Hilbert space.
-Subsequently, \cite{wang2019} proposed to use functional principal components for the transformation of the functional inputs to scalar values in the first layer. \cite{wang2020} added another layer based on functional principal components to transform the scalar-valued output of the MLP back to functional data in the last layer.
+In early works MLPs with functional inputs and neurons, that transform the functional data to scalar values in the first layer, were introduced \citep{Rossi2002, rossi2004, rossi2005}.
+Zhao proposed an algorithm to train similar MLPs with inputs from a real Hilbert space \yrcite{zhao2012}.
+Subsequently, Wang et~al. proposed to use functional principal components for the transformation of the functional inputs to scalar values in the first layer \yrcite{wang2019}.
+Wang et al. added another layer based on functional principal components to transform the scalar-valued output of the MLP back to functional data in the last layer \yrcite{wang2020}.
 More recently, fully functional neurons were proposed \citep{rao2021scalar, Rao2021}.

+Besides these methods based on neural networks, a variety of approaches to classify functional data was proposed in the FDA literature.
+Most of these methods are extensions of their non-functional counterparts, including functional generalized linear models \citep{marx1999, cuevas2002, james2002, muller2005} and functional logistic regression \citep{wang2007, araki2009, rincon2012, berrendero2023}.
+Another approach to functional classification is to reduce the dimension of the data first, and subsequently use a classification method for multivariate data.
+Examples of this include FPCA, a variant of PCA for functional data \citep{hall2001, delaigle2012} and variable selection \cite{berrendero2016}.

+Often the argument of the functional observations represents time.
+In this case, the data might be considered as time series instead of functions and a time series classifier might be used.
+Different architectures, including MLPs, CNNs and residual networks were proposed \citep{le2016, wang2017, serra2018}.
+Ismail Fawaz et~al. compared a variety of neural networks for time series classification \yrcite{ismail2019}.